nicoCorbal/nicoCorbal/README.md

 ### 🧠 About Me
 - 🎨 I design interfaces that don't just *work* — they **feel** right.
 - 🚀 I build with **React**, **Astro**, and **TailwindCSS** to create modern web experiences.
-- 🧪 Lately experimenting with **Tood**, because why not build the weird stuff too?
+- 🧪 I like to explore **a bit of everything** — animations, micro-interactions, visual oddities, even the occasional strange idea.
 - 🏗️ My motto: *Less boilerplate, more intention.*

 ---